-2024 transfer rates are currently:
+2025 transfer rates are currently:

-Kujwana / Maun by helicopter - £650 per person return; Fixed wing air-charter Maun to Xaranna airstrip then 1 hours drive to Kujwana - £480 per person return (NB riding/activity unlikely to be possible on first and last day).
+Kujwana / Maun by helicopter - £680 per person return; Fixed wing air-charter Maun to Xaranna airstrip then 1 hour drive to Kujwana - £560 per person return (NB riding/activity unlikely to be possible on first and last day with fixed wing flights).

-NOTES: These transfer rates assume at least 2 people travelling together - there will be a supplement if only one person and the helicopter section may not be possible.
+NOTES: These transfer rates assume at least 2 people travelling together - there will be a 50% supplement if only one person and the helicopter section may not be possible.